openvinotoolkit/training_extensions/misc/pytorch_toolkit/breast_ultrasound_simulation/README.md

  * Pillow                 7.2.0

 ```
-sh init_env.sh
+sh init_venv.sh
 ```
 ## Datasets
 The network is trained on [IVUS](http://www.cvc.uab.es/IVUSchallenge2011/dataset.html) dataset.
 Data augmentation is applied as explain in [1,2,3] and images are processed by [stage 0](https://in.mathworks.com/matlabcentral/fileexchange/34199-pseudo-b-mode-ultrasound-image-simulator).
-We have directly provided the processed dataset [here](link).
+We have directly provided the processed dataset [here]([link](https://drive.google.com/drive/folders/1d4iu2OHxSaORK4mPXqb0Wy2ivXbXZIdI?usp=sharing)).
 Place the processed data as shown below.
 ```
 +-- data
 |   +-- stage0